SNStatComp/validatesdmx/README.md

 Where all methods that ask an API to extract information from a DSD possibly need API-specific fallback scenarios for incomplete APIs.

+Also, since not all registries are blazing fast we plan to add some caching in metadata requests.
+This will be the subject of further experimentation work to be carried out in the comoing period.